Harvest Aid Options For Pulses

 Choosing the Right Product

 Additionally, buyers will not accept lentils treated with glufosinate this year.
-If using a pre-harvest herbicide for weed control, ensure that the weeds are at the correct stage and are actively growing for best product performance.
+If using a pre-harvest herbicide for weed control, ensure weeds are at the correct stage and actively growing for optimal product performance.
 Products that are used pre-harvest may have market access concerns.
 Ensure that the product you choose is approved for your intended market, and that labelled rates and pre-harvest intervals are followed to protect access to important pulse export markets (see keepingitclean.ca).

 Pre-Harvest Intervals